sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 ## <i class="fa fa-angle-right"></i> The Threat

 The first question for security should always be "What is the threat?".
 If you're basing your security stance on anything but practical threats then it's just FUD.
-While people exhagerate threats often in this case their seems to be plenty of concerns.
+While people exaggerate threats often in this case their seems to be plenty of concerns.

 ### <i class="fa fa-angle-double-right"></i> Seizure at Checkpoints & _Evil Maid_ Style Attacks